shadymeowy/nbody/README.md

 - OpenCV for video saving in visualization

 ## Building the Project
-1. Clone the repositor for sprint1 branch:
+1. Clone the repository for sprint1 branch:
 ```bash
 git clone -b sprint1 https://gitlab.lrz.de/advprog2025/25.git
 # or use SSH